Diversity & Inclusion

 Supporting a Pipeline of Diversity & Inclusion

 Mentoring & Networking: In early 2017, Wolf Haldenstein joined with the New York City Bar Association in hosting an evening of mentoring and networking for diverse college students and recent graduates.
 The objective of the event was to discuss the professional and personal benefits of a career in the law with over forty diverse students while guiding them on the importance of seeking mentors and networking.
-Firm partners Janine Pollack and Regina Calcaterra served as the keynote speakers and other firm members joined in for the one-on-one networking meetings with each of the students.
+Firm partner Regina Calcaterra served as the keynote speaker and other firm members joined in for the one-on-one networking meetings with each of the students.

 Summer Internships: In cooperation with Soledad O’Brien and Brad Raymond’s PowHERful Foundation and the Hunter College Pre-Law Program, Wolf Haldenstein provides paid summer internships to diverse college students or recent graduates who are interested in pursuing a career in law.
 Students and graduates who participate in the Wolf Haldenstein Internship Program gain real life work experience while examining legal matters alongside nationally recognized litigators.
 Wolf Haldenstein interns have the opportunity to work on consumer protection, social justice, labor and investor protection matters.
 The program includes one-on-one mentoring from firm partners and associates and weekly lectures on various areas of the law.